yhagio/tutorialedge.net/content/webdev/best-book-learn-web-dev.md

 +++
 date = "2017-09-05T18:07:38+01:00"
-title = "The Best Books to Learn Web Development" draft = true series = ["webdev"] desc = "In this article we look at some of the best books you can buy to aid you in learning web development"
+title = "The Best Books for Learning Web Development" draft = true series = ["webdev"] desc = "In this article we look at some of the best books you can buy to aid you in learning web development"